 Distance e-learning guide to SSMS

-During your 5-week SSMS placement, you would usually receive weekly Friday tutorials on key topics not covered elsewhere in your studies.
+During your SSMS placement, you would usually receive weekly Friday tutorials on key topics not covered elsewhere in your studies.

 The ENT team adopts a flipped-classroom approach to these tutorials.
 We have previously requested that you study the corresponding webpage on the topic of the week and are then quizzed during the session using Kahoot.
 This provides a chance for a deeper learning and understanding of the topics through discussion and a bit of healthy competition.